 Jim Recht, M.D.

-Dr. Recht is the chair of the MA chapter of Physicians for a National Health Program.
+Dr. Recht is the past chair of the MA chapter of Physicians for a National Health Program.
 He is a staff psychiatrist at Cambridge Hospital and an Instructor in Psychiatry at Harvard Medical School.

 Rachel Nardin, M.D.